 Osteomyelitis is the medical term for a bone infection, usually caused by bacteria.
 It most commonly affects the long bones in the legs, but other bones, such as those in the back or arms, can also be affected.
 The condition is also known to be a common complication of certain health conditions, such as diabetes.

 - A high temperature (fever) of 38oC (100.4F) or above

 - Bone pain, which can often be intense

-- Swelling or redness in the affected area
+- Swelling, redness and a warm sensation in the affected area

-Osteomyelitis can affect people of any age, and it can go unnoticed in very young children, as they don’t always develop a fever and they may not be able to communicate any bone pain.
-Consult a GP if your child becomes irritable, has a reduced appetite and is reluctant to use a certain part of their body (typically an arm or leg).
+The condition can affect people of any age, and it can go unnoticed in very young children, as they do not always develop a fever when they have osteomyelitis and they may not be able to communicate any bone pain.
+You should see your GP if your child becomes irritable, has a reduced appetite and is reluctant to use a certain part of their body (most often an arm or leg).

-- After an injury such as a bone fracture or animal bite
+- Following an injury (known as contiguous osteomyelitis) – such as a fractured bone, animal bite or during surgery

 Certain things can increase your chances of developing osteomyelitis.
-Diabetes, for example, or a condition that weakens the immune system, such as rheumatoid arthritis.
+For example, if you have a condition that affects the blood supply to certain parts of your body, such as diabetes, or a condition that weakens the immune system, such as rheumatoid arthritis.